 - consider hiring full-time (WiFi configuration and seminar equipment) support by the Real Estate and Facilities Service's seminar room technician for the entire duration of the conference.

-Upon requesting a Guest Account for a participant, the organizer MUST:
+Upon requesting a Guest Account for conference participants, the organiser MUST:

-Upon issuing a Guest Account to a participant, the organizer MUST:
+Upon issuing a Guest Account to a participant, the organiser MUST:

 - verify the participant's ID (each Guest Account is personal!)

 - provide the participant with configuration instructions (if requested)